Salmon Fishing In Iceland

 The Blanda River 2024

-Iceland doesn't only offer salmon Fishing, but when Salmon Fishing in Iceland you also have the bonus of targeting Sea/Brown Trout and Arctic Char.
+When Salmon Fishing in Iceland you also have the bonus of targeting Sea/Brown Trout and Arctic Char.
 Iceland offers some of the best and most diverse fly fishing opportunities in the world.

 Rivers come in all shapes and sizes, from small streams fished with single-handed rods, to rivers the size of the River Dee in Scotland.
 The amazing landscape is home to a very stable population of Salmon, Trout and Arctic Char; we are delighted to be associated with one of the country's premier fishing rivers and lodges.